Thermoplastic clay-polymer nanocomposites - PRONACOM

 The thermal stability of the nanofillers was determined using TGA.
 This information was crucial in order to identify the processing window available since thermal degradation of the organomodifier can result in poor nanofiller dispersion and dis-bonding of the polymer from the nanofiller.

-Dynamic TGA analysis revealed that Cloisite 30B and 10A exhibited the lowest onset temperatures at 168 and 173 degrees celsius, respectively, whereas the other nanofillers did not begin to degrade until temperatures between 195 and 207 degrees celsius had been reached.
-The organo-modifiers on Cloisite 30B and 10A contain hydroxyethyl groups and a phenyl ring, respectively, which offer improved compatibility with certain polymers, but their thermal stability is compromised.
+Dynamic TGA analysis revealed that Cloisite 30B and 10A exhibited the lowest onset temperatures at 168 and 173 degrees celsius respectively, whereas the other nanofillers did not begin to degrade until temperatures between 195 and 207 degrees celsius were reached.
+The organo-modifiers on Cloisite 30B and 10A contain hydroxyethyl groups and a phenyl ring, which offer improved compatibility with certain polymers, but their thermal stability is compromised.